arangodb/docs/3.5/aql/graphs-kshortest-paths.md

 **Example**

-Let su take a look at a simple example to explain how it works.
+Let us take a look at a simple example to explain how it works.
 This is the graph that we are going to find some shortest path on:

 ![train_map](../images/train_map.png)